Find out about planned changes to our buildings and offices.

 MPI is consolidating our 2 main Christchurch offices at Sir William Pickering Drive and Nazareth Avenue into an extended and refurbished existing property in Sir William Pickering Drive.

 We have secured extra space in the premises, which will be refurbished to create a modern, flexible and safe workplace.
-Work on this turn-key development is expected to start in December 2016 and finish mid-2017.
+Work on this turn-key development started in February 2017 and is expected to finish October 2017.

 Staff based at Nazareth Avenue will move to Sir William Pickering Drive once refurbishment is complete.
 MPI employs around 200 staff at its 2 main Christchurch sites.
 Our small tenancies at the airport and Lyttelton port will be retained.